-Grow Funding (up to \$250,000)
+Grow Funding (up to \$250,000) - subject to funding availability

-Grow applicants are established.
-With extensive experience in language strategies of multiple kinds, Grow applicants have established language programs and practices that are spreading throughout the community.
-Grow applicants can steward complex plans with many moving parts to achieve community language revitalization goals.
+Grow projects are established.
+With extensive experience in language strategies of multiple kinds, Grow organizations have established language programs and practices that are spreading throughout the community.
+Grow organizations can steward complex plans with many moving parts to achieve community language revitalization goals.